Dialectical Behavioral Therapy

 DBT is expensive because it involves multiple components—individual therapy, group skills training, phone coaching, and therapist consultation teams—which require specially trained clinicians and intensive time commitments.

 The 24-hour rule means that if a client engages in self-harm or a suicide attempt, the therapist may not offer coaching calls for 24 hours.
 This encourages accountability and skill use instead of crisis behaviors.
-Ask ChatGPT

 Experience Renewal with Revival Mental Health